foreverfl/vscode/docs/remote/ssh.md

 - `vscode.blob.core.windows.net`
 - `*.vo.msecnd.net` (Azure CDN)

 By default, the Remote - SSH will attempt to download on the remote host, and fail back to downloading VS Code Server locally and transferring it remotely once a connection is established.
-You can change this behavior with the `setting(remote.SSH.localServerDownload)` setting to always download locally and then transfer it, or to never download locally.
+You can change this behavior with the `remote.SSH.localServerDownload` setting to always download locally and then transfer it, or to never download locally.

 You can install extensions manually without an internet connection using the **Extensions: Install from VSIX...** command, but if you use the extension panel to install extensions, your local machine and VS Code Server server will need outbound HTTPS (port 443) access to: